daledesilva/obsidian_ink/README.md

 - [ ] Intuitive selection of words.
 - [ ] Ability to reorder text.
 </details>

+## ⚠️ Be careful
+>As with most Obsidian plugins, this is a free gift to the community, provided 'as is' to help you out.
+While I'm doing my best to make it awesome (And I love feedback), there are always chances things might not work quite right.
+To be safe, **please always back up your files**.

 ## 🪳 Report a bug
 Found something that's not quite working right or do you have a feature request?
 Don't be shy, feel free to make some noise over on the [GitHub Issues](https://github.com/daledesilva/obsidian_project-browser/issues) page.
 But be sure to check if someone has already posted the same issue and comment on theirs if they have.